Kentucky Republicans ridicule Beshear's efforts to land spot on national Democratic ticket

 Republican U.S. Rep. James Comer lampooned the governor for trying to “reinvent his image from a wimpy choir boy to a liberal attack dog.”
 Senate Republican leader Mitch McConnell fired his own zingers at Beshear during the political speeches at the annual Fancy Farm picnic in western Kentucky.

-Beshear, who proved to be an effective counterpuncher in prior years at the picnic, wasn't on hand to defend himself.
+Beshear, an effective verbal counterpuncher in prior years at the picnic, wasn't on hand to defend himself and dish out his own barbs.
 Instead, he was among a half-dozen Democrats being interviewed this weekend by Vice President Kamala Harris as she closes in on choosing a running mate.

 Her interview list also includes Govs.
 J.B.
 Pritzker of Illinois, Josh Shapiro of Pennsylvania and Tim Walz of Minnesota, as well as Sen. Mark Kelly of Arizona and Transportation Secretary Pete Buttigieg, according to two people with knowledge of Harris’ selection process.
 The people were granted anonymity to discuss private campaign deliberations.

 “The leader of the (Kentucky) Democratic Party, the governor, I hear is spending the weekend with Vice President Harris.
-I’d a lot rather be with you guys,” McConnell told the picnic crowd, which by tradition was divided between boisterous supporters for Republicans and Democrats.
+I’d a lot rather be with you guys,” McConnell told the picnic crowd.

-McConnell said Democrats had chosen an even worse presidential nominee than Biden.
+McConnell, a picnic fixture who savors the verbal jousting, said Democrats had chosen an even worse presidential nominee than President Joe Biden.

 “At least Biden poses as a moderate," the senator said.
 "Vice President Harris doesn’t try to be anything but a San Francisco liberal.”

-At a GOP breakfast on Saturday, McConnell said: "Who would have thought that most of the drama in the last month would have been on the Democratic side, but it has been.”
-After President Joe Biden ended his reelection campaign last month, Democrats quickly coalesced around Harris.
+At a GOP breakfast on Saturday, McConnell remarked: "Who would have thought that most of the drama in the last month would have been on the Democratic side, but it has been.”
+After Biden ended his reelection campaign last month, Democrats quickly coalesced around Harris.

+A few days before the picnic, Steve Beshear was in a single-car accident but will make a full recovery, his son said in a social media post.
+Andy Beshear quipped that his dad was already “calling me to offer even more advice.”

-McConnell promoted Republican presidential nominee Donald Trump by name twice during his picnic speech, saying his return to the White House would "bring our economy roaring back.”
+McConnell promoted Republican presidential nominee Donald Trump by name during his picnic speech, saying Trump's return to the White House would "bring our economy roaring back.”
 McConnell endorsed Trump in March, a remarkable turnaround from the onetime critic who blamed the then-president for “disgraceful” acts in the Jan.
 6, 2021, Capitol attack.
+Trump is an overwhelming favorite to carry Kentucky in November, even if Andy Beshear makes it onto the Democratic ticket.

 Comer, chairman of the powerful House Oversight Committee, was even more biting with jabs at Beshear on Saturday.
 Noting that Beshear was applying for a new job, Comer said: “He wants to be vice president so bad that when Kamala Harris asked him what his pronouns were, Andy replied ‘pretty and please.’"